franklobsty25/franklobsty25/README.md

 I am a graduate from the University for Development Studies with a bachelor degree in Computer Science.
-I have three plus(4+) years of experience in web development and two(3+) years of experience in mobile development.
+I have four plus(4+) years of experience in web development and three(3) years of experience in mobile development.
 I'm passionate about building scalable and fast applications with great technologies and experiences.
 I excel at working with stakeholders and team members to identify and solve problems, taking ownership of development and challenges from start to finish.
 My goal is to excel in whatever I do.